Meet the Author

 After ten years in the music business, she walked away from it all and moved to South Africa to work as a photographer, researcher, writer, and educator in conservation on game reserves.
 She has worked with rhino (black and white), cheetah, wild dogs, hyena, meerkats, and lions, and also trained as a vet tech.
 Her writing and photography have been featured in media such as Nat Geo, the Endangered Wildlife Trust, WWF, Africa Geographic, Travel + Leisure, and Afar.

 In June of 2019, she published her first full-length novel, a middle-grade children’s book called Santiago: True Tales of A Little Bug in a Big World, which garnered rave reviews and won a Moonbeam Children's Book Award.
 It was also a finalist in the American Book Awards.
-In November of 2019, she released a new CD.
+In November of 2019, she released a new CD, The Sum of All Things.

-A member of the Music to Life roster, she is now combining her music, her book, and her photography and touring the country to give edutainment workshops that integrate art and science and promote environmental stewardship.
+A member of the Music to Life roster, she is now combining her music, her book, and her photography and touring the country to give edutainment workshops that integrate art and science and promote environmental stewardship and finding your creative voice.